-How to Make The Best Sour Gummy Bears Infused With Cannabis
+How to Make The Best Sour THC Gummy Bears Infused With Cannabis

-Take a walk on the sour side with this super sour gummy recipe!
-Citric acid is our star ingredient to pair with your favorite fruit flavors.
-Citric acid is a relatively weak acid, although it’s one of the strongest acids that are harmless for us to ingest.
-It’s perfect for us to create a sour kick!
+Citric acid is a relatively weak acid, although it’s one of the most potent acids that are harmless for us to ingest.

 - Square Silicone Candy Mold

 - Candy “dropper pipettes” or Silicone Squeeze Bottle (or whatever you find that works to fill the cavities)

 - Silicone rubber spatulas